 Well, after some initial planning and communication, I’ll dive in and you’ll finally have the editing tasks taken care of—so you can go from spinning your wheels to getting the traction you need when it comes to refining your content and getting ready to share it with the world.

 Whether you’re looking for copyediting, proofreading, or something in between, together we’ll find the solution for your editing project.

 Your next step is a bit like a Choose Your Own Adventure book.
 (I used to love them.)
 Depending on what you’re ready to do, choose one of the options below.

 Some Fun Facts About Me

-When I’m not helping my clients with their businesses or working on my business, I can often be found:
+When I’m not helping my clients with their content or working on my business, I can often be found:

-- Learning how to co-exist with paranormal beings and exploring the ways of alternate societies [reading urban fantasy and dystopian fiction novels],
+- Learning how to co-exist with paranormal beings and exploring the ways of alternate societies [I love to read, and often enjoy urban fantasy and dystopian fiction novels],

 - Revisiting my youth while playing with lines, shapes, colors, and shading [I relax by drawing with fineliner pens, markers, graphite, and more],

 - Capturing tiny critters and natural life without touching them [I like to take close-up photos of insects and flowers and other elements of the outdoors—see: Jazzy Cricket],